Coordinators McGriff and Longo Recap UT Martin, Preview Cal

 Members of Rebel Team and Staff Back in Haiti for Mission Work for Third Straight Year

-Harris has helped develop Evan Engram into one of the best tight ends in school history and among the best in the nation right now.
-Engram has proven to be a mismatch for opposing defenses and a difference-maker with the ball in his hands.
+Harris helped develop Evan Engram into one of the best tight ends in school history and a first-round NFL Draft pick.
+Engram proved to be a mismatch for opposing defenses and a difference-maker with the ball in his hands.
 Over his sensational collegiate career, Engram became the first Rebel to be named All-SEC four times and finished as the all-time Ole Miss leader in receptions (162), receiving yards (2,320) and touchdowns (15) by a tight end.

 A semifinalist for the John Mackey Award as well as an All-America and All-SEC pick in 2014, Engram led all SEC tight ends with 662 yards receiving and topped the nation’s tight ends with 17.4 yards per catch.
 His 662 receiving yards established a single-season school record.